 Executive collection homes from the $500’s

-Sales are picking up speed – do you have an agent yet?
+Construction is crazy in this area – do you have an agent yet?
 Contact local Realtor Nancy Wilkins for more information on this or similar subdivisions in the area.
 Why do you need an agent for new construction?